Split columns by delimiter

 • Home tab—under the Split column dropdown menu inside the Transform group.

-Split column button in Home tab.
+Screenshot of the split column button and options in the Home tab.

 • Transform tab—under the Split column dropdown menu inside the Text column group.

-Split column button in Transform tab.
+Screenshot of the split column button and options in the Transform tab.

 • Right-click a column—inside the Split column option.